ohthepain/global-build-numbers/README.md

 - The name will go into DYNAMO_TABLE_NAME (i.e., 'global-build-numbers')
 - Partion key will go into DYNAMO_KEY_NAME (i.e, 'project-name')

+## Secrets

+You will need to add the following secrets to your ci enviroment.
+For example, in GitHub you would go to settings/environments.

+- AWS_ACCESS_KEY_ID
+- AWS_SECRET_ACCESS_KEY
+- AWS_REGION
+- AWS_ROLE_ARN_BUILD_NUMBERS

 ## Usage

 Example